WinVector/Examples/LogisticOmit/margin_recovery.md

 ### Experimenter 1’s view

-Let’s see what happens when each experimenter tries to perform inference on their fraction of the data.
+Let’s see what happens when an experimenter tries to perform inference on their fraction of the data.

 ``` r